 - requested accommodations through the Director of Accessibility.

-A student may ask you in advance for a course syllabus to use in meeting with the Director of Accessibility to plan accommodations for the term.
-Please provide this, even if it is not final, so that accommodations can be arranged for the start of classes.
+A student may ask you in advance for a course syllabus to use in meeting with the Accessibility Services Specialist to plan accommodations for the term.
+Please provide this document, even if it is not final, so that accommodations can be arranged for the start of classes.

 If a student has been approved to receive academic accommodations for your course, an official accommodation letter will be sent to you by email.
 The letter will include information about the accommodations and how to implement them.
 Requests for flexibility on assignments or participation should be discussed to determine whether they fundamentally alter the academic program.
 Decisions about academic integrity are under the purview of the faculty member, department, and provost.
-If you have questions, contact the Director of Accessibility.
+If you have questions, contact the Accessibility Services Specialist.

-If a student in your class asks for an accommodation and you have not received notification, refer the student to this website and tell the student to contact the Center for Academic Success.
-You are not expected to provide accommodations to any student who has not gone through the process of establishing eligibility and having requests approved by the Director of Accessibility, and doing so may put the student in the difficult position of not having appropriate documentation for future accommodations on standardized tests like the GRE, LSAT, or MCAT.
+If a student in your class asks for an accommodation and you have not received notification, refer the student to this website and tell the student to contact the Accessibility Services Specialist in the Center for Academic Success.
+You are not expected to provide accommodations to any student who has not gone through the process of establishing eligibility and having requests approved by the Accessibility Services Specialist, and doing so may put the student in the difficult position of not having appropriate documentation for future accommodations on standardized tests like the GRE, LSAT, or MCAT.

 If a student in your class is struggling and you suspect that the student may have a disability, please refer the student to the Center for Academic Success.
-We can arrange for disability testing and help cover the cost of testing where family insurance does not suffice.
+We can help arrange for disability testing and may be able to help cover the cost of testing where family insurance does not suffice.

 How are accommodations provided?